debops/debops/docs/external-certificates.rst

 Required files
 --------------

-For the ``pki-realm`` script to correctly recognize and enable external certificates, you need to provide a set of specific files, either statically through the :file:`secret/` directory or by creating them using a script (see below).
+For the :program:`pki-realm` script to correctly recognize and enable external certificates, you need to provide a set of specific files, either statically through the :file:`secret/` directory or by creating them using a script (see below).
 All paths are relative to the main PKI realm directory, for example :file:`/etc/pki/realms/example.com/`:

 :file:`private/key.pem`
   Private key used by a specific PKI realm.
-If not present, the ``pki-realm`` script will generate one automatically before executing the external script.
+If not present, the :program:`pki-realm` script will generate one automatically before executing the external script.

 :file:`external/cert.pem`